dc-mst/portfolio2/content/about/resume.md

 If you find that my expertise could bring value to your company, you can send me an email to discuss my availability and job interview.

-Currently, I live in San Antonio, Texas , and I am capable of remote work.
+Currently, I live in Bologna, Italy, and I am capable of remote work.

 I'm also glad to answer any other questions related to employment!